misotanni/misotanni.github.io/fjs/index.md

 A basic level of familiarity with, and understanding of, Just Intonation is required (in addition to elementary music theory) to be able to understand and use the FJS effectively.
 In general, **more experience** with Just Intonation leads to **higher proficiency and fluency** in using the FJS.

+For the most basic acquaintance with Just Intonation, I recommend [Just Intonation Explained](https://www.kylegann.com/tuning.html) by Kyle Gann.

+## How Simple Is the FJS?

+The following seven rules are all the components needed to express everything required to notate an arbitrary piece of Just Intonation music in the FJS.
+That's right - only seven rules.

+1. All notes with conventional accidentals represent Pythagorean tuning.
+All octaves are 2/1 and all perfect fifths are 3/2.

+2. Every prime interval above 3/2 (that is, 5/4, 7/4, 11/8, etc.) is given a unique Pythagorean approximation according to the FJS master algorithm.
+This algorithm finds the simplest Pythagorean approximation that is within the radius of tolerance of the target.
+The difference between them is assigned a unique accidental for that prime, and the prime number itself is used as the symbol.

+3. All FJS accidentals are positive in the direction in which the Pythagorean approximation becomes the target prime interval, and negative otherwise.
+Positive is not always upward and negative is not always downward; positive is always otonal, while negative is always utonal.

+4. Compound accidentals are represented by multiplying the otonal parts and multiplying the utonal parts, so a double +5 is +25.
+Otonal and utonal are always written separately.
+If the numbers are too large, the factors may be written out with commas in between.

+5. For note names, the positive compound accidental is added as a superscript and the negative compound accidental is added as a subscript to the right of the conventional name.

+6. For staff notation, the positive compound accidental is written first (if any), then the negative compound accidental with a minus sign in front (if any), then any conventional accidental, then the note.

+7. All else is shorthand.